werf/werf/docs/_includes/reference/cli/werf_kubectl_delete.md

   # Delete resources from a directory containing kustomization.yaml - e.g. dir/kustomization.yaml
   kubectl delete -k dir

-  # Delete resources from all files that end with '.json' - i.e. expand wildcard characters in file names
+  # Delete resources from all files that end with '.json'
   kubectl delete -f '*.json'

   # Delete a pod based on the type and name in the JSON passed into stdin